fastoch/Drizzle-ORM/README.md

 ## Applying our migration file to our database (migrate.ts)

 We need to create a file that lets us apply the migrations.
-In your drizzle folder, which shoud be in your src folder, create a `migrate.ts` file.
+In your /src/drizzle folder, create a `migrate.ts` file.

 ```ts
 import "dotenv/config"